ruthyk/HW-WEEK-9/READMEforassignment.md

 # ReadMe Generator

 ## Description
-Please see link to the demonstration video for deployment uploaded separately.
+Please see link to the demonstration video for deployment: https://drive.google.com/file/d/1ysmUjVjUH0DSg0LweODcNZXlELVyDROd/view?usp=sharing.

 ## Running the Application
 The index.js file was run through the integrated terminal on mac and the prompts were filled out as shown below: